A market mechanism for Southeast Asia's energy transition

 The grid is contractually full.

 Long-term power purchase agreements guarantee coal plants the right to supply electricity and be paid for it.
 Even where renewable energy is cheaper, contracted coal output must still be honored.
 Adding renewable capacity on top does not displace coal.
-It just adds cost.
+Sometimes, it just adds cost.

 Current coal phase-out models require a full buyout of the PPA: large upfront capital, years of preparation, and concentrated losses on the coal operator's balance sheet.
 SPARC offers a different path.